ajfisher/building-droids-with-js/slides2.md

 web people.
 With it, this community has brought ideas around design, user experience, art and software and architectural principles.

-More recently, over the last few years, some great work has been done in the node community getting JS to work with hardware like this - to the point where working with hardware using javascript is now extremely easy.
+Over the last few years, some great work has been done in the node community getting JS to work with hardware like this - to the point where working with hardware using javascript is now extremely easy.